marcanuy/simpleit.rocks/docs/ruby/jekyll/_posts/2016-05-08-jekyll-basic-concepts.md

 ---
-title: Jekyll
+title: Jekyll basic concepts
-subtitle: Jekyll blog
+subtitle: Understanding Jekyll
-description: Static site generator
+description: Jekyll is the most popular static site generator, it has few basic concepts to understand how it works.
 layout: post
 ---

-# Concepts
+## Definition

 > Jekyll is, at its core, a text transformation engine.
 > The concept behind the system is this: you give it text written in your